-This is a rolling log file; after it reaches a certain size, it rolls over to another file.
+This is a rolling log file.
+After it reaches a certain size, it rolls over to another file.

 Logs for all identity applications components including OSP are logged to the catalina.out file.

-OSP logs are also stored in a separate file, osp-idm-<date of log generation>.log file located in /opt/netiq/idm/apps/tomcat/logs/ on a Tomcat server.
-Logging is turned off by default and must be enabled in the setenv.sh file in the /TOMCAT_INSTALLED_HOME/bin/ directory.
+OSP logs are also stored in a separate file, osp-idm-<date of log generation>.log file located in /opt/netiq/idm/apps/tomcat/logs/.
+Logging is turned off by default and must be enabled in the setenv.sh file in the /TOMCAT\INSTALLED\HOME/bin/ directory.
 By default, logs for User Application and Role and Resource Service drivers are added to DSTrace.